petrkrejcik/Personas/README.md

 ## How it works
 - Router creates components to display based on URL.
-- Component model takes data from store and converts them to props for view.
 - Components are divided into two layers - model and view.
+- Component model takes data from state and converts them to props for view.

 #### Google Drive API Console
 [Google Console](https://console.developers.google.com/apis/credentials?project=personas-220021&folder&organizationId)